yalidu/yalidu.github.io/_pages/opening.md

 * Multi-Agent Cooperation and Coordination
 * Reinforcement Learning and Generalisation
 * Evaluation of Human and AI players
-* Social Aspects of Learning Agents (e.g. explainability, ethics, fairness),
+* Social Aspects of Learning Agents (e.g. explainability, human-in-the-loop learning, ethics),
 * Applications in Game AI, Data Science, etc.

 We, the Multi-agent Learning Group, provide a collaborative, open and inclusive environment for research and learning.